Common Myths About Private Health Insurance in Germany Debunked

 Not necessarily.
-In most instances it is difficult to join the public health scheme if you’ve initially opted to be privately insured .
+Yes it's true that in many instances it is difficult to join the public health scheme if you’ve initially opted to be privately insured .
 But it’s not impossible.
-There are exceptions to this rule that often force people to move from the private medical insurance scheme to the public health system.
+In fact, there are exceptions to this rule that often force people to move from the private health insurance scheme to the public health system.

 No, it does not.
 Many believe that having private medical insurance in Germany means that making a claim is a painful and lengthy process.
 This is simply not the case with most private health insurance providers being on their way to being completely digitised these days.
 To make a claim for medical treatments, prescriptions or consultations, often all you need to do is upload your invoice or receipt via your insurer’s mobile app.
 Most doctors provide you with an invoice at your visit with 30-day payment terms.
 You are usually swiftly refunded your money via your bank account once you’ve uploaded a photo of your documents to the designated app.